spoddutur/spark-notes/distribution_of_executors_cores_and_memory_for_spark_application.md

    - How we should spare some cores for Hadoop/Yarn/OS deamon processes
    - Learnt about `spark-yarn-memory-usage`
 - Also, checked out and analysed three different approaches to configure these params:
-   1. Tiny Executors
+   1. Tiny Executors - One Executor per Core
-   2. Fat Executors and
+   2. Fat Executors - One executor per Node
-   3. Recommended approach
+   3. Recommended approach - Right balance between Tiny _(Vs)_ Fat **coupled** with the recommendations.

 `--num-executors`, `--executor-cores` and `--executor-memory`.. these three params play a very important role in spark performance as they control the amount of CPU & memory your spark application gets.
 This makes it very crucial for users to understand the right way to configure them.
 Hope this blog helped you in getting that perspective...